Registration

 Prerequisites

 Prerequisites are used to indicate the sequence in which subjects are to be taken and the base of knowledge on which a particular subject will build.
-Before taking a subject, a student should complete any prerequisite(s) listed for that subject; corequisites, which are listed in italics, are to be taken concurrently.
+Before taking a subject, a student should complete any prerequisite(s) listed for that subject; corequisites, which are listed in italics, can be taken concurrently.
 (See subject listings by department/program).

 Once prerequisites and corequisites are included in a subject listing, it is the responsibility of the instructor to ensure that the subject is taught at the appropriate level.
 At the first class, instructors should reiterate the prerequisites and corequisites, and describe acceptable substitutions.